 \section{The Planar Decomposition Theorem}

 In this section we prove the main theorems of this chapter.
 Building on the results already obtained, we introduce the notion of a planar diagram.
 A planar diagram is essentially an arrangement of arcs and points in $\R^2$, together with a certain amount of combinatorial data.
 A generic map from a surface $\Sigma$ to $\R^2$ leads to a planar diagram, and moreover the surface can be completely recovered from the diagram, up to diffeomorphism.
-Similarly, we introduce the notion of a spacial diagram, which plays the same role for maps from $\Sigma \times I$ to $\R^2 \times I$.
-Two planar diagrams are defined to be equivalent if there is a spacial diagram extending the planar diagrams.
+Similarly, we introduce the notion of a spatial diagram, which plays the same role for maps from $\Sigma \times I$ to $\R^2 \times I$.
+Two planar diagrams are defined to be equivalent if there is a spatial diagram extending the planar diagrams.
 We show, among other results, that equivalence classes of planar diagrams are in natural bijection with diffeomorphism classes of surfaces.

 By the Thom transversality theorem, we know that there exist generic maps from any surface, $\Sigma$, into $\R^2$.
 What we have been studying so far has essentially been the local structure of these maps, and this gives us a complete, but local, understanding of our surface $\Sigma$.
-Some progress was made towards a global understanding in the last section, where we were able to completely understand the global structure of the graphic of a generic map.
-In this section we see how we can use the graphic assemble these local descriptions into a global description of $\Sigma$.
+In the last section we introduced graphics, and in this section we will see how we can use the graphic to assemble these local descriptions into a global description of $\Sigma$.